ironhacks/ironhacks-app/README.md

 }
 ```

-This function will add, remove or reverse a reaction, according with the user interaction.
+This function will add, remove or reverse a reaction, according to the user interaction.

 ---

-Whit this we finish the main components of the forum.
+With this we finish the main components of the forum.

 We are going to proceed now with the project editor.

 # The Project Editor

-Before jump into the actual project editor, let's check how to create a new project:
+Before we jump into the actual project editor, let's check how to create a new project:

 ### Creating a new project
 *On: ./src/js/component/userProfile/userProfile.js*